 Shopping in Washington, DC: Guide to Area Outlet Malls

 If you come to Washington, DC, by way of Union Station--or you just happen to pass through the area on a recommendation--you will very likely be impressed not only by Washington's progressive Metro rail system, but by the beautiful tourist shops built into the underground train stations.
 However, they are tourist shops and you will probably pay premium prices on things that you buy there.
 So where do you go when you want to pick up a few local bargains or you need to stock up on underwear and toiletries for the remainder of your vacation trip?
+There are plenty of premium outlet Washington DC options and DC outlet mall choices to visit.
 Don't forget that the greater metropolitan Washington, DC area includes neighboring parts of both Maryland and Virginia.

-If you're staying on the Virginia side of the Potomac River-- for example, at Comfort Inn Landmark or Quality Inn Iwo Jima -- the following list is for you:
+Looking for an outlet store in Washington?
+If you're staying on the Virginia side of the Potomac River-- for example, at Comfort Inn Landmark or Quality Inn Iwo Jima -- the following list of outlets near DC is for you:

 - Thirty minutes south of Washington, DC, in Prince William, VA, is Potomac Mills.
 Located right off of I-95 at exit 156, Potomac Mills sports almost 200 retail stores, services and eateries, as well as an 18-screen movie theater.
 Many of the stores are factory outlets, such as Ann Taylor, Banana Republic, JCPenney and L.L.
 Bean.
 There's even a Lego outlet store and an indoor skate park.
 And the larger stores often host special events to promote their products and entertain visitors.
 Potomac Mills has gained a reputation for extreme bargains, with as much as 70% discounts off of brand-named merchandise.